COVID-19 entry restrictions for Qatar

 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

 For information about COVID-19 vaccines, see the Coronavirus page.

-Around 20,000 British nationals live in Qatar, and approximately 40,000 visit annually.
+Around 20,000 British nationals live in Qatar, and approximately 10,000 visas are issued each year.
 Most visits are trouble-free.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.